Death Doulas and Hospice: Do they go together?

-In some instances, this already happens.
-Death doulas coordinate their efforts with hospice providers and other community providers to offer more services for the dying.
-Around the country, more hospices are also hiring their own doulas for just this reason.
+In many communities, death doulas coordinate their efforts with hospice organizations and other community providers to offer more services for the dying.
+Around the country, more hospices are also hiring doulas for just this reason.

 More people are becoming aware of a variety of options for end-of-life care.
 Death doulas and hospice help each other in that respect.
 The more people hear about one, the more they understand the other.
-They can also come together to offer support.
+Hospice and doulas can also come together to offer support.
 Both put control back in the hands of someone who feels like they just lost control of everything.

 End-of-life professionals, whether independent doulas or those working for hospice, help the dying explore how they want to live and die.